Have you been in an interview and asked your prospective employer which sales metrics they value most? That answer is probably, "Yes."

 Let's break down what each of these are and how to use them to pilot your organization's planning and goal setting.

-Number of Opportunities - Your pipeline always contains a certain number of opportunities.
+- Number of Opportunities - Your pipeline always contains a certain number of opportunities.
 Make sure they're qualified opportunities.
 If your pipeline is packed with bad leads and only a few that actually have a chance of closing, your bottom line will suffer.
-To boost sales velocity, consider sourcing high-quality leads -- even if that means attracting fewer total leads.
-Tyre says, "It's better to see opportunities show up and then terminate, rather than see the same tired pipeline week after week."
-For salespeople, bad leads are a fact of life, but moving on from them quickly benefits your sales velocity and your revenue.

-Win/Conversion Rate - Your average win rate is tied to your attainment of quality leads.
+- Win/Conversion Rate - Your average win rate is tied to your attainment of quality leads.
 To identify your win rate, divide the number of sales won by the total number of sales opportunities.
-Improve your win rate by capturing and nurturing high-quality opportunities like referrals or prospects who've already demonstrated high intent to buy.

-Deal Value (average deal size) - Every deal requires both parties' most valuable resource: time.
+- Deal Value (average deal size) - Every deal requires both parties' most valuable resource: time.
 Make sure you're maximizing this resource for your prospect and yourself by introducing offers or add-ons to make your prospect's life better while increasing your average deal value and increasing your sales velocity.
-Never force a product or service on a buyer who doesn't need it -- that's a recipe for losing prospects and churning new customers.

 First, if the results of your sales velocity equation point to a need for increased sales effectiveness, work to increase your number of opportunities, average deal value, and/or win rate.

-Generally speaking, you can suffer a little from the numbers above the line and still run a successful sales organization.
-When you have a problem with the length of your sales cycle, however, your business may suffer.
+Generally speaking, you can suffer from the numbers above the line (the numerator of the formula) and still run a successful sales organization.
+When you have a problem with the length of your sales cycle (the denominator), however, your business may suffer.